boazbk/tcs/lec_26_quantum_computing.md

 ## Shor's Algorithm: Hearing the shape of prime factors

-Bell's Inequality is powerful demonstration that there is something very strange going on with quantum mechanics.
+Bell's Inequality is a powerful demonstration that there is something very strange going on with quantum mechanics.
 But could this "strangeness" be of any use to solve computational problems not directly related to quantum systems?
 A priori, one could guess the answer is _no_.
 In 1994 Peter Shor showed that one would be wrong: